andreaolivato/TikTok-LoginKit-PHP/README.md

 You need to have your app set up and approved in the [TikTok Developer Portal](https://developers.tiktok.com/).

 If you're upgrading to the v2 TikTok API version, make sure you've added your *Redirect URLs* and selected the proper scopes.

+## Requirements for Direct Posts

+If you're planning to publish videos/photos via Direct Post, you need to undergo an audit.
+More info [here](https://developers.tiktok.com/application/content-posting-api)

+Until you're approved:
+- You can only publish private videos
+- The account that you use for testing must also be private

 ## Code Example for Logging in and retrieving basic info
 ```